leanote/markdown-to-html/README.md

 ## LICENSE

-LEANOTE - NOT JUST A NOTEBOOK!
+LEANOTE - NOT JUST A NOTEPAD!

 Copyright 2015 by the contributors.